 Irritable bowel syndrome (IBS)

 Irritable bowel syndrome (IBS) is a common condition with symptoms causing around 1 in 10 people to seek help from their GP at some point in their lives.
 The condition is more common in women than it is in men.

 The condition is a combination of abdominal discomfort or pain and altered bowel habits: either altered frequency ( diarrhoea or constipation) or altered stool form (thin, hard, or soft and liquid).

 IBS is not a life-threatening condition and it does not make a person more likely to develop other colon conditions, such as ulcerative colitis, Crohn’s disease, or colon cancer or any diseases of the heart or nerves.
-Yet IBS can be a chronic problem that can significantly impair quality of life in those that have it.
+Yet IBS can be a long-term problem that can significantly impair quality of life in those that have it.
 For example, people with IBS miss work more than people without IBS and the condition is associated with absenteeism from school, decreased participation in activities of daily living, alterations of one's work setting (shifting to working at home, changing hours) or giving up work altogether.

 What are the symptoms of IBS?

 Among the symptoms associated with IBS are: